herveleclerc/TechDaysCampDemo/ubuntu-vmss/README.md

-# Autoscale a Linux VM Scale Set
+# Autoscale CRATE CLUSTER with a Linux VM Scale Set

 The following template deploys a Linux VM Scale Set integrated with Azure autoscale